 Do you know what the most searched for beauty product was last year?

 Take a guess.
 It wasn’t dermal filler, wrinkle injections, or anti-ageing cream.
 According to a story in The Telegraph, the hot topic was Vitamin C. One sign: “Research conducted by Pinterest shows that Vitamin C ‘saves on pinning’ were up 3379%, proving it to be the favoured ingredient of 2017,” they report.
-When Costhetics, Australia’s leading resource for trustworthy news and information about plastic surgery and cosmetic enhancement, saw that statistic, we had to know more, so we put on our Sherlock Holmes hats and got to work.
+When Costhetics, Australia’s leading resource for trustworthy news and information about cosmetic surgery and enhancement, saw that statistic, we had to know more, so we put on our Sherlock Holmes hats and got to work.

 Here’s what we discovered…